bambinos/bambi/README.md

 In the first line we create and build a Bambi `Model`.
-The second line tells the sampler to start running and it returns an `InferenceData` object, which can be passed to several ArviZ functions such as `az.summary()` to get a summary of model parameters posterior or `az.plot_traces()` to visualize them.
+The second line tells the sampler to start running and it returns an `InferenceData` object, which can be passed to several ArviZ functions such as `az.summary()` to get a summary of the parameters distribution and sample diagnostics or `az.plot_traces()` to visualize them.

 ### Logistic regression

 Here we just add the `family` argument set to `"bernoulli"` to tell Bambi we are modelling a binary response.
 By default, it uses a logit link.
 We can also use some syntax sugar to specify which event we want to model.
 We just say `g['Yes']` and Bambi will understand we want to model the probability of a `"Yes"` response.
-Bambi will pick a value and inform about it if we don't use this notation.
+But this notation is not mandatory.
+If we use `"g ~ x1 + x2"`, Bambi will pick one of the events to model and will inform us which one it picked.

 ```python
 model = bmb.Model("g['Yes'] ~ x1 + x2", data, family="bernoulli")